 All of a sudden, the thick jungle with ancient Mayan ruins appears before your eyes.
 This is the best way to experience the famous Guatemala ruins!

-There are only three hotels you can stay at inside Tikal National Park.
+There are only three Tikal hotels inside the National Park.

 - The Jungle Lodge Tikal

 - The Tikal Inn.

 The price varies greatly according to your bed arrangement, length of stay, and size of your group.
 But expect to pay between $50-200 per night.

 There are two camping sites that offer excellent Tikal National Park accommodations for budget-conscious travelers.